 Direct observation is another way of studying your public.
-One sneaker manufacturer sends researchers to branded stores across the country to talk to customers.
+One sneaker manufacturer sends researchers to branded stores nationwide to talk to customers.

-The researchers may bring in a new shoe prototype and get comments on it.
+The researchers may bring in a new shoe prototype and get comments.
 When customers see the product, touch it, and interact with it, you can feel for future results.

 The mission and vision of your company are also critical.
 Do you support specific causes, like averting climate change or donating items to people in need?
 Do you empathise with particular challenges, like living a vegan or gluten-free lifestyle?

-Whatever your mission, make sure that nothing in your branding media contradicts it.
+Whatever your mission, ensure nothing in your branding media contradicts it.
 Doing so will isolate members of your customer base.

 Choose Your Aesthetic

 If your business has been around for a while, it may already have a well-developed aesthetic.
 Or, it may have several competing aesthetics.
-If this is the case, you should choose one and eliminate the others.
+If so, you should choose one and eliminate the others.

-If your business is in its early stages, you are in an excellent position to build a consistent aesthetic and stick with it.
+If your business is in its early stages, you can build a consistent aesthetic and stick with it.

 To choose your aesthetic, think about the personality of your business.
 What look fits that personality?
 Consider some examples.